 These proposed changes mean that owners of residential property will have to think carefully about the timing of any sale or gift of their property.
 The 30-day reporting and payment window is already in place for non-resident landlords who must report any sale to HMRC even if no gain was made.

-For UK residents these new requirements will affect those disposing of rental properties or second homes i.e. (assuming proposed changes come into effect) from 6 April 2020 you will need to submit a ‘payment on account return’ to HMRC within 30 days of completion of the sale and make payment within the same 30-day time limit.
+For UK residents these new requirements affect those disposing of rental properties or second homes. i.e. from 6 April 2020 you will need to submit a report to HMRC, via a ‘Capital Gains Tax on UK property account’, within 30 days of completion of the sale and make payment within the same 30-day time limit.
 They will not apply to disposals covered wholly by private residence relief (PPR) but will apply to the non-exempt element of the gain where only partial PPR is available.

 How do I navigate the new changes from 6 April 2020?